thierrypigot/beaver-builder-googlemaps/readme.txt

 == Screenshots ==

-1. Screenshot of settings module.
+1. Screenshot of settings module 1/2
+2. Screenshot of settings module 2/2
-2. Result on front page
+3. Result on front page

 == Changelog ==